Ho Chi Minh Trail by Gravel Bike

 Day 2: Mai Chau

-Our guide meets you at your hotel and then shuttle you out of Hanoi early morning.
-The initial stretch has a bit of climb and then it delves down to the foothills of mountains.
 The topography is adorned with timber and fern trees.
-It’s a long day interspersed with transfers and rides.
-Cycle past a spectacular mountain range with karst cliffs, terraced rice fields, and a typical agricultural landscape, ending at the beautiful valleys of Mai Chau.
-The experience is truly unique as we get to experience a good change in landscape.
+We cycle past a spectacular mountain range with karst cliffs, terraced rice fields, and a typical agricultural landscape, ending at the beautiful valleys of Mai Chau.
+The experience is truly unique as wherein the landscape is constantly changing.

 Mai Chau is a collection of villages and offers a true rural cycling experience.